massouji82/Snake-Game/Snake/README.md

-A Basic Snake game using Turtle graphics for Tk
+A Basic Snake game using Turtle graphics for Tk.
+Based on Christian Thompson's YT tutorials with some tweaks.